learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q19.** A developer writes the following Canvas code but the text never appears:
+**Q.** A developer writes the following Canvas code but the text never appears:

 ```javascript
 const canvas = document.getElementById('myCanvas');